saeedsokar/QPros-API/README.md

 * To Run the solution: open the root path of the project then try this "mvn clean package"

 #Description:
-Script will open the web portal, and scroll down to find a book. you can set the book name inside the main test class "AddBookTest". the script will find the book, click on add to basket then the script will be redirected to the cart page, check the book details on the cart page then the script will be redirected to the checkout and validate that the billing details form appears.
+Script will execute CRUD operations for the /user path endpoints and assert the values from data provider

 #Features:
 1. The solution is developed in JAVA and Rest assured.
 2. solution includes CRUD operation for User Path
-2. Allow data provider as Test data
+2. Allow data provider as Test data using excel sheets
 3. Reports are generated per each test case.
 5. The solution is following -> Page object model design pattern with simple SOLID principles to be adaptable to changes and provide usability.
 6. The solution is running from testng.xml file.